The Redwood Holiness Church

 The families included in that early holiness group were, "Davidson, Dodson, Crain, Burkey, Stailey, Armstrong, Willoughby, Lowe, Motley, Spencer, Houck, Shimp and Bass."

-By January 1926 they agreed on a selected plan for a 1500 sq.ft building on 1/2 acre of land donated by Henry Hirshey.
+By January 1926 they agreed on a plan to build on land donated by Henry Hirshey.
 George Motley donated logs from his land and Len Houck sawed the logs at his saw mill.
 Art Spencer and Ed Cale were hired as carpenters and men from the community donated their labor (41 names were listed as donating their labor).
 Charley Garber was hired to build the pulpit, which is still in service today and the seats came from Mt.
 Vernon German Lutheran Church, costing $8.00 each, and are also still being used.
 The building was dedicated July 4, 1927.

 Hugh Willoughby served as the first pastor and in 1951 a building was moved in east of the church for a parsonage and a well was drilled.

 Former pastors of Redwood, included the following and I knew most of them, some very well:

 Oliver Allen, Hugh Willoughby, Florence Martin, Paul Smith, C.C.
 Hamm, Mattie Chance, Wayne Rogers, Warren Gaddy, Don Hazelwood, Lester Sharples, Forrest Robinson, Paul Chrisenberry, Tom Wade, Lyle Bass and Kenneth Filsinger.